 - Clients, products and business practices;

 - Execution, delivery and process management;

 - Business disruption and system failures;

 - Employment practices and workplace safety;

 - Damage to physical assets;

-- Internal fraud: and
+- Internal fraud; and

-- External fraud.
+- · External fraud.

 We maintain a comprehensive control framework designed to provide a well-controlled environment to minimize operational risks.
-The Firmwide Operational Risk Committee provides oversight of the ongoing development and implementation of our operational risk policies and framework.
-Operational Risk Management is a risk management function independent of our revenue-producing units, reports to our chief risk officer, and is responsible for developing and implementing policies, methodologies and a formalized framework for operational risk management with the goal of minimizing our exposure to operational risk.
+The Firmwide Conduct and Operational Risk Committee is globally responsible for the ongoing approval and monitoring of the frameworks, policies, parameters and limits which govern our operational risks.
+Operational Risk Management is a risk management function independent of our revenue-producing units, reports to our chief risk officer, and is responsible for developing and implementing policies, methodologies and a formalized framework for operational risk management with the goal of maintaining our exposure to operational risk at levels that are within our risk appetite.